ShoreShop/ShoreModel_Benchmark/README.md

 - **Blind Testing Element**: Drawing inspiration from ShoreShop 1.0, ShoreShop 2.0 retains its core feature of blind testing to provide unbiased evaluations of the predictive models.
 - **Key Focus Areas**:
   1. Assessing the performance of shoreline models using freely available datasets such as satellite-derived shorelines and modelled wave conditions.
-  2. Evaluating the capabilities of shoreline models for short-term (5 years) and medium-term (50 years) predictions while discussing their potential long-term predictions (80 years).
+  2. Evaluating the capabilities of shoreline models for short-term (5 years) and medium-term (50 years) predictions while discussing their potential for long-term predictions (80 years).
-  3. Investigating the variability in shoreline model accuracy along the coastlines of an embayed beach.
+  3. Investigating the variability in shoreline model accuracy along the coastline of an embayed beach.

 Join us at ShoreShop 2.0 to learn about the latest advancements, share insights, and foster collaborative efforts in shoreline change prediction.